 Reimbursement for Adult Day Health Care (ADHC) Waiver services shall be a prospective flat rate for each approved unit of service provided to the recipient.
-Providers must utilize the Health Insurance Portability and Accountability Act (HIPPA) compliant billing procedure code and modifier, when applicable.
-(Refer to Appendix C of this manual chapter for information about procedure codes, units of service and current reimbursement rate.)
+Providers must utilize the Health Insurance Portability and Accountability Act compliant billing procedure code and modifier, when applicable.
+(Refer to Appendix C for information about procedure code, unit of service and current reimbursement rate.)